 Meme coins are generally seen as extremely high-risk because their value relies primarily on hype or social media sentiment rather than any real fundamentals or potential long-term utility.
 However, they have historically shown extreme volatility with both significant gains and losses.

-Many crypto traders allocate a very small percentage of their trading activity to this segment of the market.
+Many people active in crypto allocate a very small percentage of their activity to this segment of the market.

-Once you understand how cryptocurrencies are categorised, it becomes easier to choose the right one to trade.
+Once you understand how cryptocurrencies are categorised, it becomes easier to choose the right one.
 Consider these key factors when making your choice:

 It’s easy for beginners to fall into trading traps, especially when it comes to crypto.
 Common mistakes include: